krasimir/blog-posts/2017/Stent/post.md

 When having the boolean flags as props we need four `if` statements to achieve the desired result.

 * If `isInProgress` is set to `true` we render the loading screen.
-* If the request is successful the `Profile` component is displayed.
+* If `isInProgress` is `false` and the request is successful the `Profile` component is displayed.
 * If the request fails we check the error's type and based on it decide to either render the `Error` component or the same login form but with an error message.
-* If none of the above is truthy we return only the `LoginForm` component.
+* If none of the above is truthy we return the `LoginForm` component only.

 ### Redux implementation - done

 More or less this is how I will approach a feature implementation if I have to use Redux.
 It is a definition of actions and their action creators.
-Then reducers and eventually handling async processes.
+Then writing reducers and probably handling async processes via sagas.
 At the end is the actual rendering (via React in our case).

 The application follows [one-direction data flow](http://krasimirtsonev.com/blog/article/react-js-in-design-patterns#one-way-direction-data-flow) where the user interacts with the UI which leads to dispatching of an action.
 The reducer picks that action and returns a new version of the state.
 As a result Redux triggers re-rendering of the React components tree.

 ![Redux implementation](./imgs/redux.jpg)

+Source code of the example [here](https://github.com/krasimir/blog-posts/tree/master/2017/Stent/code/redux).

 ## Implementing with Stent